 20 things to do in Calgary in summer

-First nation’s people are dressed in extraordinary colourful outfits dancing in circle to the rhythmic beat of the drums.
+First Nation people are dressed in extraordinarily colourful outfits, dancing in circles to the rhythmic beat of the drums.
 We’ve been twice already and had a great time.

 Things to do in Calgary in summer - Visit T’suu Tina Nation’s Powwow

-Side note: Alberta is a beef region but hopefully there will be one day a big market with fresh produce of fruits and vegetables (which they have plenty of in Quebec).
+Side note: Hopefully, there will be one day a giant market with fresh produce of fruits and vegetables as they have in Quebec.

 Relive the Wild West history in Calgary’s Heritage Park.
-The historic village beside the Glenmore Reservoir is history lover’s paradise.
-You can walk around the ranch, a 19th century replica of fur trading post, Gasoline Alley Museum, or take it up a notch and have fun by:
+The historic village beside the Glenmore Reservoir is a history lover’s paradise.
+You can walk around the ranch, a 19th-century replica of a fur trading post, Gasoline Alley Museum, or take it up a notch and have fun by:

 • Cruising the Glenmore Reservoir on a boat